jreisinger/checkip/README.md

 make release # you'll find releases in releases/ directory
 ```

 Builds are done inside Docker container.
-Once you push to GitHub Travis will
+When you push to GitHub Travis CI will
 try and build a release for you and publish it on GitHub.

 Check test coverage: